-RAG-1 CHS-46042 SN: 1 - Rebuild
+RAG-1 CHS-46042 SN: 1 - The Rebuild

-Tubes right to left, 6D6-BFO, 76-DET, 6D6-RF3, 6D6-RF2, 6D6-RF1 (has no shield cap.)
+Tubes: right to left, 6D6-BFO, 76-DET, 6D6-RF3, 6D6-RF2, 6D6-RF1 (has no shield cap.)
 Tubes rear vertical top to bottom 76-1stAF should be installed in empty socket, then the type 41-AF OUT.
-The lowest socket is for the type 84-AVC LIMITER but a type 76 was installed.
+The lowest socket is for the type 84-AVC LIMITER but a type 76 is/was installed.

 |photo left: Shows underneath the RAG-1 chassis.

 Apparent is the damage to the component mountings where the major

 chassis "crunch and crumple" occurred.
 The large circular components are coils that

-are wound like solenoids and are part of the audio filter circuitry.
+are wound like solenoids and are part of the audio bandpass filter circuitry.
 The

 mount is a fiber type material that has "pulled out" of the chassis

-these "breaks."
-The entire mount actually has four coils attached.
+actually has six coils attached.

-Luckily, only a couple of wires broke and these will be easy to repair.
+pieces and these will be easy to repair.
 All of the components in this corner of the

 will have to be dismounted to allow access for tools to straighten this